Transgender language glossary

 Tangata ira wahine.

-Trans woman, or with the spirit or gender of woman.
+Trans woman, or a person with the spirit or gender of woman.

 Tangata ira tāne.

-Trans man, or with the spirit or gender of man.
+Trans man, or a person with the spirit or gender of man.

 Gender dysphoria or anxiety.